PEW NEWS

 W. Lent Lunches

-This years lent lunches will take place on 12th, 19th, 26th March and 2nd and 9th April in Church Cottage everyone welcome.
+This years lent lunches will take place on 26th March and 2nd and 9th April in Church Cottage everyone welcome.
 We will need helpers to provide soup and bread and help on the day, a sign up sheet will be available at on the library bookshelves soon.
 Proceeds will be donated to Water Aid.

 RP.
-Collect for – The fourth Sunday before Lent
+Collect for – Lent 3

 W. Wheldrake online giving